• Skip to primary navigation

 • ¼ teaspoon salt

-• 1 to 2 teaspoons ground Cinnamon
+• 2 teaspoons ground Cinnamon

 Wet ingredients